 3. Human Trafficking

 Human trafficking is one of the most common and lucrative criminal businesses in the world today.
-It is the trade of humans, most commonly for the purpose of sexual slavery, commercial sexual exploitation, forced labor, ritual, organ harvesting, etc, for the trafficker or others.
+It is the trade of humans, most commonly for the purpose of sexual slavery, commercial sexual exploitation, forced labour, ritual, organ harvesting, etc, for the trafficker or others.
 According to the U.N., about 2.5 million people around the world are ensnared in the web of human trafficking at any given time.
 Also, this illegal trade in human beings is one of the fastest growing criminal activities globally, U.N.
 Special Rapporteur on trafficking, Joy Ngozi Ezeilo said recently.
 Human trafficking is a particularly cruel type of slavery because it removes the victim from all that is familiar to her, rendering her completely isolated and alone, often unable to speak the language of her captors or fellow victims.
 Organ harvesting is another lucrative aspect of human trafficking. kidneys are the most common organs that are smuggled for sale and they could be sold for as much as $40 000 each.
-It is true that many people willingly give up organs for cash, however, many others are scammed or forced into the procedure, or made to undergo unnecessary surgeries during which the organs are extracted without their knowledge.
+It is true that many people will give up organs for cash, however, many others are scammed or forced into the procedure, or made to undergo unnecessary surgeries during which the organs are extracted without their knowledge.
 A recent World Health Organization study put the number of illegal operations at around 10,000 annually, which potentially makes this a multi-billion dollar black market industry.

 This particular business is the one that fuels and facilitates all the other illegal businesses.
 No illegal business can move on smoothly without the great assistance of bribery.
-Bribery has enriched so many people who depending on their basic or genuine income will definitely be average individuals in their standard of living.
+Bribery has enriched so many people who depend on their basic or genuine income will definitely be average individuals in their standard of living.
 Bribery has encouraged numerous inhuman activities in the world today that we cannot enumerate here and unfortunately, a lot of people live and are sustained by it on a daily basis.

 1. Violence and Terrorism